lkingsford/EmuBay/Rules.md

 You can issue a bond if you have at least one share in a company you want to issue a bond for, and there is at least one bond available.

 Pick up a bond, and place it on your company's charter.
 Add the amount of money shown on the bond from the bank to the company's charter.
+Move your company's revenue down as manyt

 The independent companies can not issue bonds.